 The Cell C board did not approve hefty bonuses to the company’s executives and senior staff, insiders have revealed.

-This after staff members were informed they would not be paid any bonuses this year because the mobile phone operator had not met its EBITDA 2017 targets.
+This after the staff was informed they would not be paid any bonuses this year because the mobile phone operator had not met its EBITDA 2017 targets.

-This week on Thursday TechFinancials was informed by a reliable source at the company that Chairman Pillay recently told the concerned staff that the board did not “approve these payouts”.
+This week on Thursday TechFinancials was informed by a reliable source at the company that Chairman Pillay recently told staff that the board did not “approve these payouts”.

 Correspondence in the hands of staff who have adopted the moniker “Concerned & Frustrated Employees of Cell C” details the bonuses paid to executives and senior staff.